 Gillnets

-Members shall require that vessels flying their flag prohibit the use of large-scale pelagic driftnets and all deepwater gillnets in the Convention Area.
+Members and CNCPs shall prohibit vessels flying their flag from using large-scale pelagic driftnets and all deepwater gillnets in the Convention Area.

-Members whose flagged vessels seek to transit the Convention Area with gillnets onboard shall:
+Members and CNCPs whose flagged vessels seek to transit the Convention Area with gillnets onboard shall:

 Give at least 36 hours advanced notice to the Secretariat prior to entering the Convention Area.
 In particular, Members shall report the expected entry and exit dates and length of gillnet carried onboard;